IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   - `protocol` - (Optional, String) The communication protocol to use for the metadata service endpoint.
 Applies only when the metadata service is enabled.
 Default is **http**
   - `response_hop_limit` - (Optional, Integer) The hop limit (IP time to live) for IP response packets from the metadata service.
 Default is **1**
 - `name` - (Optional, String) The instance name.
+- `numa_count` - (Boolean) The number of NUMA nodes this instance is provisioned on.
+This property may be absent if the instance's status is not running.
 - `network_interfaces`  (Optional,  Forces new resource, List) A list of more network interfaces that are set up for the instance.

     -> **Allowed vNIC per profile.** Follow the vNIC count as per the instance profile's `network_interface_count`.
 For details see  [`is_instance_profile`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profile) or [`is_instance_profiles`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profiles).